odemodelselection/sw_test/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Download a local copy of the repo and run the model testing procedure with the following simple steps.
 We use Python 3.8 to run the code: you are free to try higher versions until stated in the requirements.txt file libraries can be installed.
+Download a local copy of the repo and run the model testing procedure via "run_model_selection.py" file by setting required options (see section "Usage").

 <p align="right">(<a href="#readme-top">back to top</a>)</p>